/ {{languageFlag}}

 Sol-Gel Method: Hydrolysis and polymerization of titanium alkoxides, followed by drying and calcination to obtain TiO nanoparticles.

-Reduction Methods: Reducing TiO with hydrogen or a direct combination of titanium and oxygen under controlled conditions.
+Reduction Methods: Reducing TiO with hydrogen or direct combination of titanium and oxygen under controlled conditions.

 Applications